Virginia Tech® home

 Postdoc and Faculty Mentor Awards Program

 The Office of Postdoctoral Affairs is committed to recognizing the many contributions our postdoctoral associates make to their field, research groups, the university, and beyond.
-In addition, the office values the important role more senior faculty mentors play in mentoring postdocs to help them succeed at Virginia Tech and beyond.
+In addition, the office values the important role faculty mentors play in mentoring postdocs to help them succeed at Virginia Tech and beyond.

 Each Fall, exceptional postdoctoral associates are recognized who have contributed in the areas of scholarship and/or service as well as faculty members who provide exceptional mentorship to postdoctoral associates at the university through three distinct awards.

-Awards will be presented at the Postdoc Showcase and Celebration event held in conjunction with National Postdoc Appreciation Week each year.
-This year’s event will be held on Sept.
-17 at the Inn at Virginia Tech.
+Awards will be presented at the Virginia Tech Postdoc Appreciation and Awards Luncheon event held in conjunction with National Postdoc Appreciation Week each year.

 The specifics regarding these awards, including who can submit a nomination for each program and who is eligible for each award program is detailed below.